 My guest in this episode is Christian Shaw, adventurer and co-founder of Plastic Tides.
-Plastic Tides is a non-profit with a mission TO INSPIRE AND CATALYZE ACTION TOWARD A PLASTIC-FREE FUTURE THROUGH ADVENTURE, EDUCATION, AND YOUTH EMPOWERMENT, and as you’ll hear today, has a multi-faceted program to accomplish this.
+Plastic Tides is a non-profit with a mission “to inspire and catalyze action toward a plastic-free future through adventure, education, and youth empowerment”.
+As you’ll hear today, Christian has a multi-faceted program to accomplish this.
 A graduate of Cornell University, Christian has become an expert on plastic pollution, its causes, and ways to mitigate the impact.
 He strikes an excellent balance of vision, science, and pragmatism in his approach.

 In addition to Plastic Tides, Christian talks about how he was able to merge his love for adventure with his passion for the planet.
 He’s circumnavigated Bermuda on a stand-up paddle board, led a multi-day expedition down the Erie Canal, and more.

 Today we’ll talk about Plastic Tides origin, how Christian turned a project idea into a non-profit that he now leads, including how he got fiscal sponsorship.
 We get into the weeds of plastic pollution in the ocean and our waterways, plastic waste management, plastic alternatives, and the full impact of plastic microbeads and how they accelerate the accumulation of toxins in the food chain.
 We also discuss some of the latest science, including enzymatic breakdown of plastics, as well as the field of permaculture– a broad systems view combining community, ecosystem sustainability, culture, and economics.

 Also, Christian gives us the details on Plastic Tide’s Global Youth Mentorship Program (GYM) and the Global Rising Tide Relay fundraiser, a wonderful cause to mentor high school students to make long lasting environmental progress.